lorepirri/jekyll-theme-simple-blog/README.md

 _**Note:** CI is configured to bundle all gems in the_ `vendor` _directory, which Jekyll will mistakenly read and explode on.
 That's why you need to exclude it on_ `_config.yml`.

+You can also exclude `Gemfile` and `Gemfile.lock` from the builds.
+If you don't, they will be rendered to the public site folder.
+To do that, replace the line

+`exclude: [vendor]`

+for

+`exclude: [vendor, "Gemfile", "Gemfile.lock"]`

 ## How to test builds in all branches

+### Create a Test `job`

-If you want to build Jekyll with Bundler and also perform a `test` job to every branch except `master`, and also deploy your website from `master` branch, this is what you need to do to your `gitlab-ci.yml`:
+If you want to build Jekyll with Bundler and also perform a `test` job to every branch except `master`, and also deploy your website from `master` branch, this is what you need to do to your GitLab-ci file:

 - `.gitlab-ci.yml`